 The School of the Arts’ Honours Performance Series features work of students from the graduating class of the Theatre and Film Studies program working in collaboration with third year student designers.

 Welcome to the School of the Arts (SOTA) where we offer intensive programs in Studio Art, Art History, Music & Music Cognition and Theatre & Film Studies.
 SOTA’s faculty recognize the integral role of the arts in individual and public well-being, community building, inclusivity, and global awareness.
 We offer a unique balance of hands-on and experiential opportunities combined with historical, theoretical and critical approaches.
 Our students study the social and cultural implications of the arts, and they collaborate with faculty in studio and laboratory settings, mount and critique exhibitions and theatrical productions, and train as solo and ensemble performers.

+SOTA graduates are resourceful, innovative, and highly adaptable learners who can navigate the social, cultural, and economic complexities of the contemporary world and contribute in a meaningful way to the decision-making processes of their societies.
 As the arts hub at McMaster, SOTA organizes and hosts concerts, exhibitions, performances, visiting artists, and workshops, which connect our faculty to the vibrant cultural communities of downtown Hamilton, and bring our students into direct engagement with the public at large.

 The Mills Learning Commons competition was funded by the MSU through the Student Life Enhancement Fund, part of a number of improvements to the Learning Commons funded by grant.
 The Innis Library competition was held in celebration of its 40th anniversary and was funded by McMaster University Library.
 The prize for each competition was $1000.
 Read More about "Winning art to “enrich” library experience for students"